-Within the terms of the Cannock Chase District Council's Street Trading Consent Scheme, the following definitions apply:
+5.1 Within the terms of the Cannock Chase District Council's Street Trading Consent Scheme, the following definitions apply:

 The Council: Cannock Chase District Council Street Trading: The selling or exposing or offering for sale of any article (including a living thing) in any street.
 Street: Includes: (a) any road, footway, or other area to which the public have access without payment; (b) a service area as defined in section 329 of the Highways Act 1980, and also includes any part of a street.
 Consent Street: Means a street in which street trading is prohibited without the consent of the Council.
 Consent: Consent to trade on a street granted by the Council, pursuant to Paragraph 7, Schedule 4 of the Local Government (Miscellaneous Provisions) Act 1982.

 Consent Holder: The person or company who having made appropriate application and to whom the Consent to trade has been granted by the Council.
-Authorised Officer: An officer of the Council authorised by it to act in accordance with the provisions of the Local Government (Miscellaneous Provisions) Act 1982.

-Recognised organisations include the district, town and parish councils as well traders associations and established event organisers.
+Authorised Officer: An Officer of the Council authorised by it to act in accordance with the provisions of the Local Government (Miscellaneous Provisions) Act 1982.
+Recognised organisations: Means district, town and parish councils as well trade associations and organisers of established events held on Council owned parks and land.